Arizona Corporation Commission business search — how to verify an entity

 What you can’t get from eCorp

 eCorp does not return officers/managers, business address, or ownership structure.
 It does not show filing history or amendment dates.
 It does not flag tax status or administrative penalties.
-For a full underwriting picture, you need to combine eCorp with county UCC, IRS EIN verification (via federal tax ID lookups or Dun & Bradstreet), and FMCSA SAFER if the entity operates commercial vehicles.
+For a full underwriting picture, you need to combine eCorp with county UCC, IRS EIN verification (via federal tax ID lookups or a commercial credit bureau), and FMCSA SAFER if the entity operates commercial vehicles.

 Registered agent changes without a full name change are not flagged in eCorp’s public output.
 If you’re concerned about control or liability shifts, you need the actual formation documents or the Commission’s online filing archives.